wnameless/spring-boot-up-data-mongodb/README.md

 complexModelRepository.save(model);
 ```

-Projection can be performed by 3 ways.
+Projection can be performed by 3 ways:
 ```java
 // By dot path - allows to use dot operator(.) to represent nested projection object complexModelRepository.findAllProjectedBy("str");